Storm4425/Solving_breakout/README.md

 Models implementation and visualization of the trained agent.

 - baseline_wrappers <br>
-The folder contains the files need to run main.ipynb, including a number of environment wrappers taken from OpenAI baselines and modified for this project, and code from https://github.com/lebedov/msgpack-numpy/blob/master/msgpack_numpy.py which is used to serialize numpy arrays in order to save the models.
+  - a number of environment wrappers taken from OpenAI baselines and adapted for this project
+  - code from https://github.com/lebedov/msgpack-numpy/blob/master/msgpack_numpy.py which is used to serialize numpy arrays
+  - additional supporting code